 Always adjust mirrors for maximum rear visibility before driving off.
 Make sure the seat is adjusted for proper vehicle control and that you are sitting back squarely into the seat.

-The electric mirrors are adjusted using a multi-directional switch located on the instrument panel to the left of the steering wheel.
+The electric mirrors are adjusted using a multi-directional switch located on the driver's door panel to the left of the steering wheel.